 Roll the wick just slightly so that it is all uniform and around the same thickness.

 If you’ve got a gap between your coil leg and your coil like I have in my picture, what I do is start by threading the wick through there.
 If you wrap it around the outside of the coil leg rather than the inside, you may cause a gap between the cotton and the coil which can create a hot spot.

 So the key here is to make sure that your wick is tightly pressed against the coil with no open gaps.

 The second thing to pay attention to is that you are not wrapping your wick way above and/or below your coil.
 There is a tendency when wrapping cotton wicks around coils for the cotton part to spill over the coil part.
 You really want the cotton to be as close to flush with the coil as humanly possible.
 Otherwise, cotton spilling over the bottom could potentially plug the airhole or the bottom of the coil, and cotton spilling over the top can cause the top of the coil opening to become plugged.
 The most important part of this build is to make sure your airflow through the coil is not obstructed, so this is a critical step.

 You should absolutely keep the drill bit stuck through the coil for this step.
 I usually only need about 1.5 – 2 wraps of cotton around the coil.
 You really just want enough so that it’s covered, and you’ve got a little mass there to absorb a decent amount of juice.

 It should look something like this:

-Now here’s another important thing to note – the Kayfun style atomizers generally have a “channel” at the bottom of the atomizer deck on each side for you to put your wick into so that it will peek out of the very bottom after you screw the cap on.
+Now here’s another important thing to note – the Kayfun style atomizers generally have a “channel” at the bottom of the atomizer deck on each side.
+The channel seems to be inviting you to place your wick into it, however these are really not meant for wicks at all, rather for juice to flow through.